 They are playing an emotional game with your mind, knowing you’re going to reach out to them.
 When you do in their minds, they have won.
 They do not feel emotions like we do so that they can keep cool for far longer.

 You will never win these games with a narcissist as they have no emotional intelligence.

-If your children still have contact with the narcissist and receive silent treatment from the narcissist parent, help them by connecting them to as many positive people as possible including you.
-Ask them how they feel and validate their feels so they know what they feel is normal and it’s nothing they did wrong, just how the other parent is.
+If your children still have contact with the narcissist, and receive silent treatment from the narcissist parent, help them by connecting them to as many positive people as possible, including you.
+Ask them how they feel and validate their feels, so they know what they think is normal, and it’s nothing they did wrong, just how the other parent is.
 Reassure them how many people love and care about them.

 Keep them away from the narcissist until the narcissist decides that they will stop the silent treatment.

 The silent treatment is abuse when done manipulatively.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.

 The narcissists counter-parenting.